Inaugural Women’s Leadership Program Coding Challenge

 What are the Prizes?

-The winner of the Coding Challenge will receive a $5,000 scholarship prize, as well as an internship offer with Appian.
-If desired, the internship can be deferred for one year.
+The winner of the Coding Challenge receives a $1,000 cash prize, as well as an internship offer with Appian.
+If desired, the internship may be deferred for one year.

 But wait…There is also the possibility of an internship offer to the second and third place finishers as well!